 II GENERAL INTRODUCTION TO THE LEGISLATIVE FRAMEWORK FOR PRIVATE ANTITRUST ENFORCEMENT

 i Section 36: private actions for damages incurred as a result of criminal conduct

-Section 36 of Canada's Competition Act ('the Act') provides that individuals or companies can bring private actions in a court of competent jurisdiction to recover damages incurred as a result of an alleged violation of the Act's criminal provisions (Part VI, Sections 45–62).
-The offences in respect of which damages can be sought are conspiracy (Section 45), bid rigging (Section 47), misleading advertising (Section 52) and deceptive telemarketing (Section 52.1).3 Recovery in such cases is limited to the actual loss suffered by the plaintiff, plus the full cost of any investigation and legal costs in connection with the matter.
+Section 36 of Canada's Competition Act (the Act) provides that individuals or companies can bring private actions in a court of competent jurisdiction to recover damages incurred as a result of an alleged violation of the Act's criminal provisions.4 The offences in respect of which damages can be sought are conspiracy,5 bid rigging,6 misleading advertising7 and deceptive telemarketing.8,9 Recovery in such cases is limited to the actual loss suffered by the plaintiff, plus the full cost of any investigation and legal costs in connection with the matter.
 Double or treble damages are not recoverable, nor are punitive damages.

 If the private defendant has been convicted of a criminal offence under the Act, the record of the criminal proceedings constitutes proof that the defendant engaged in anti-competitive conduct, absent evidence to the contrary.
 However, an essential element of actions under Section 36 is that the plaintiff must have suffered actual loss or damage as a result of the defendant's conduct.
 It is not enough for the plaintiff to point to anticompetitive conduct that did not affect it.
 Where, however, the private defendant has not (yet) been convicted of a criminal offence under the Act, the plaintiff bears a burden of proof on the traditional civil 'balance of probabilities' standard.